robeaseab/Climate-Web/README.md

 # Climate-Web

-Using HTML and CSS, I created a dashboard to show off an analysis I completed in an earlier repo.
+Using HTML and CSS, I created a dashboard to show off an analysis I completed in an [earlier repo](https://github.com/robeaseab/Precipitation-and-Climate-SQLAlchemy).
 The earlier repo used Python requests, APIs, and JSON traversals to explore the link between weather patterns and latitude.
 In building this dashboard, I created individual pages for each plot and a means by which the user can navigate between them.
-These pages will contained the visualizations and their corresponding explanations.
+These pages contained the visualizations and their corresponding explanations.
 I also included a landing page, a page to view a comparison of all of the plots, and another page to view the data used to build them.

 See my final product here: [Climate Web](https://robeaseab.github.io/Climate-Web/index.html)